-Work must stopped once temperature over 40℃; Over 37℃, lower than 40℃, the working hours should be within 6 hours; Employees are entitled to receive the high temperature allowance from June to September.
+Work must stop once temperature is over 40℃; Over 37℃, lower than 40℃, the working hours should be within 6 hours; Employees are entitled to receive the high-temperature allowance from June to September.
 See here for more information.

 Working Hours: 09:00-12:00 a.m.
 13:00-16:00 p.m.